A Taste of Italy in Yorkshire

 Hours: Monday to Thursday, 12pm – 2:30pm and 5pm – 11pm; Friday & Saturday, 12pm – 11pm; Sunday, 12pm – 10pm

 Some say the Italian aperitivo is a way of life in Italy, the type of dining that the world envies.
 What’s better than a daily ritual of cocktails and wines with spuntini platters?
 For us, not much.
-Thankfully, Veeno in Duncan Street and Veeno in Wellington Place gives the Leeds locals the opportunity to take part in this most enjoyable Italian tradition.
+Thankfully, Veeno has two outlets in Leeds and gives locals the opportunity to take part in this most enjoyable Italian tradition.

 The knowledgable staff behind these restaurants are wine connoisseurs and offer a dazzling list of whites, rosés, reds and proseccos sourced from the Veeno family vineyard in Sicily.
 All the classic Italian aperitifs are available including Aperol, Campari or Limoncello spritzes, as well as negroni and peach Bellinis.